benjamin-meyer-ak/bmeyer_website/content/event/2021-11-25-the-salmon-lifecycle-kenai-river-guide-academy-2020/index.en.md

 summary: Presentation at the Kenai River Guide Academy in Spring 2021

+abstract: "In Spring 2021 I was invited by Dr. David Wartinbee to teach a short unit on the salmon lifecyle at the [Kenai River Guide Academy](http://www.krga.org/).
+The Guide Academy is a 5-day course that is required for all fishing guides that plan to guide clients on the Kenai River."

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.